Roth 401(k) vs. Traditional 401(k)

 - There are no income restrictions.
 Roth IRAs prohibit contributions if your taxable income is above $137,000 ($203,000 for married-filing-jointly).
 There are no such restrictions on either Roth or traditional 401(k)s.

 - Penalty-free withdrawals start at age 59 ½ or with a qualifying event.
 You can start withdrawing from your 401(k) upon disability, death, hardship, or reaching age 59 1/2.
 It’s possible to take out a loan up to 50% of the account balance, up to $50,000 (though we recommend avoiding this if possible!).
+Note: the CARES Act waives this penalty for 2020.

 Now, let’s talk about the differences between accounts.
 The three key factors – tax advantages, qualified withdrawals and rollovers – will determine which is right for you.
 We’ll explore each in detail.